zuozhenggh/learning-library/data-management-library/security/advanced/intro/intro.md

-# Oracle Database Security Hands-On Labs - Advanced
+# Oracle Database Security Hands-On Labs - Part2 (Advanced)

 ## Objectives
-This aim of this workshop is to introduce the various advanced features and functionality of Oracle Database Security, and to give the user an opportunity to learn how to configure those features in order to protect and secure their databases in a MAXIMUM SECURITY ARCHITECTURE (MSA).
+This workshop is the second part of the Hands-On Labs dedicated to the Oracle Database Security features and functionalities.
+These worlshops give the user an opportunity to learn how to configure those features to protect and secure their databases from the Baseline to the Maximum Security Architecture (MSA).

-This workshop will cover the following products and solutions:
+This 2nd workshop is dedicated to the advanced features of the Database Security and it will cover following products and solutions:
 - Oracle Advanced Security Option (ASO)
    - Oracle Transparent Data Encryption (TDE)
    - Oracle Data Redaction
 - Oracle Database Vault (DV)
 - Oracle Label Security (OLS)
 - Oracle Data Masking and Subsetting (DMS)
 - Oracle Audit Vault and Database Firewall (AVDF)
 - Oracle Key Vault (OKV)